dasMulli/dotnet-win32-service/README.md

   interpretable on windows).
 * All exceptions thrown by the service implementation will cause the service host to report exit code -1 / 0xffffffff to the service control manager.
-* Currently, no direct support for services supporting pause and continue commands as well as other commands (power event, system shutdown)
+* Currently, no direct support for services supporting commands such as power event and system shutdown
   * However, consumers can now use `IWin32ServiceStateMachine` to implement custom behavior.
     Copy `SimpleServiceStateMachine` as a starting point to implement extended services.